 I find that I’m most productive when I have a set routine for the workday itself, setting specific blocks of time for certain tasks.
 Lists are very helpful and, when I cross an item off my to-do list, the sense of joy I feel from each accomplishment tends to breed more productivity.
 I find that spending the morning hours on my largest, highest-priority items is helpful, and then I use afternoons for smaller tasks.

-Using Google calendar to schedule everything into each day is a great way to stay on task.
+Using Google or Outlook calendar to schedule everything into each day is a great way to stay on task.
 Think of it like a high school schedule, where you’ve got blocks of time for each subject area and then breaks in between.

 And those breaks in between, for me, provide opportunities for conversation with my husband and kids, getting the laundry going, taking the dog out for a short walk, or calling a loved one.
 Do not underestimate the importance of short breaks throughout the day — they truly replenish.

 It’s important to have a start time and end time to each day, and to turn the work-related notifications off on devices so that you can fully enjoy your aprés-work hours!

 If we let our work responsibilities seep into the evening, the days begin to feel like they’re melting into one another.
 Make your evening hours special — do things you enjoy, spend time with people you love.
 Read, write, listen to music, watch a movie, do some gardening, go for a walk or bike ride — whatever brings you happiness.